Robby Lyons: NASCAR

 Lyons announced on November 9, 2017 that he would be making his NASCAR debut in the Camping World Truck Series, driving for Premium Motorsports at Phoenix International Raceway.
 His effort was led by former NASCAR driver Brian Keselowski as crew chief.
 The pairing came together after Lyons and Premium owner Jay Robinson met at Charlotte Motor Speedway in fall 2017.
 After accidents eliminated the majority of the field, Lyons finished 12th in his Truck debut.
 In his debut, Lyons was almost wrecked by teammate Jason Hathaway near the end of the race but survived.
 During the week after the Phoenix race, Lyons was approved for all of NASCAR's 1.5-mile tracks, leading to a second race with Premium a week later for the Truck season finale at Homestead-Miami Speedway, where he finished 24th.

 On January 23, 2018, it was announced that Lyons would drive Premium's No. 15 truck full-time in 2018.
 However, Lyons was replaced by Reed Sorenson for Dover race due to sponsorship.
 He was scheduled to race in Texas before being pulled for Sorenson for health issues.
 Following medical tests in June, Lyons revealed he was suffering from neurological issues affecting his heart rate and blood pressure, forcing him out of competing in the month's races.
 Later on, after listening to Dale Earnhardt Jr.'s story about concussions, Lyons got treatment after recognizing symptoms and got treatment for concussions.
-Eventually, Lyons and Premium split and in summer 2018, Lyons purchased his trucks, which debuted at Talladega Superspeedway with the number 33, owner points coming from Reaume Brothers Racing.
+Eventually, Lyons and Premium split and in summer 2018, Lyons purchased his trucks, which debuted at Talladega Superspeedway with the No. 33, owner points coming from Reaume Brothers Racing.
 The Talladega truck was purchased from Josh Reaume, while Lyons also acquired a couple of old Brad Keselowski Racing chassis.